yashUcr773/currency-converter/README-new.md

-# Local Currency Converter
+# RateVault

+**Currency and Timezone Conversion — in One Vault**

-A lightweight, offline-first currency converter web application that allows users to convert currencies, pin frequently used currencies, and set custom exchange rates for "what-if" scenarios.
+A lightweight, offline-first conversion application that allows users to convert currencies, manage timezones, pin frequently used currencies, and set custom exchange rates for "what-if" scenarios.

 ## ✨ Features